tmtsoftware/csw/docs/src/main/commons/create-component.md

 ## Building and Running component in standalone mode

 Once the component is ready, it is started using the `ContainerCmd` object in standalone mode.
-The details about starting the `ContainerCmd` in standalone mode can be found @ref:[here](../framework/deploying-components.md).
+The details for starting the `ContainerCmd` in standalone mode can be found @ref:[here](../framework/deploying-components.md).

 There are various ways to build and run the project.
 A simple way during development is to to use sbt to run it.
 The sbt command `runMain` can be used to specify an application with a main method and run it with arguments specified at the command line.
 When this